idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 - ☐ Setup a list of things to watch togteher
 - ☐ Watch a movie together
 - ☐ Work on his programming course
+  - Write Pong
+  - Come up with another game to write

 ### Amelia